Mizzima TV

-Mizzima TV is a Burmese digital free-to-air TV channel that run under MRTV's Multiplex Playout System based in Yangon, Myanmar.
+Mizzima TV (မဇ္ဈိမရုပ်သံလိုင်း) is a Burmese digital free-to-air TV channel that run under MRTV's Multiplex Playout System based in Yangon, Myanmar.
 Mizzima TV is operated by Mizzima Media Co.ltd.
 They have signed a cooperation agreement with state-run Myanmar Radio and Television (MRTV) to operate as content providers for digital free-to-air TV channels in a multi-playout system of MRTV on 17 February 2018.
 Due to the 2021 military coup, television programming are cut off from MRTV Digital Multiplex.